dfelinto/blender-manual/manual/movie_clip/tracking/clip/toolbar/solve.rst

    Such refining is useful when you are not sure about some camera intrinsics, and solver should try to find the best parameter for those intrinsics.
-   But you still have to know approximate initial values -- it will fail to find correct values if they all were incorrectly set initially.
+   But you still have to know approximate initial values -- it will fail to find correct values if they were set completely incorrectly initially.

    .. _bpy.types.MovieTrackingSettings.refine_intrinsics_focal_length: